OpenFn/gen/README.md

 - Copy the `.whl` file to `/models` at the repo root
 - Add the file to poetry (you should be able to do `poetry add models/<my-model>.whl`)

+## Code Style

+Code should be formated with black

+I've removed the old pre-commit hook (the idea of changing code invisibly, before a commit, terrifes me utterly)

+I need to:

+1. install a linter which can fail in CI (or locally) if there are formatting issues
+2. encourage here a format-on-save approach
+3. make it really easy to install and configure Black?